 (Courtesy of Gioia Pizzeria)

 Hayes Valley is a stone's throw from an arts circle that includes the Davies Symphony Hall (201 Van Ness Ave.), SF Jazz Center (201 Franklin St.) and Sydney Goldstein Theater (275 Hayes St.)—in other words, the restaurants here are typically packed.
-Culture vultures have long flocked to Absinthe (398 Hayes St.) for their delicious brasserie-inspired fare, while just across the road Chez Maman (401 Gough St.) is known for its delicious burgers and pots of savory mussels. // If seafood's your thing, make a reservation at Hayes Valley institution Hayes Street Grill (320 Hayes St.), which has been serving fresh, sustainably harvested fish and shellfish since 1979. // Indulge all your pasta cravings at A Mano (450 Hayes St.). // Grab a rosemary ham or asparagus-topped slice (or whole pie) at newcomer Gioia Pizzeria (579 Hayes St.). // Pläj Restaurant (333 Fulton St.) is where you can satisfy your Scandinavian food yearning—tuck into some of their smoked fish croquettes or house-made beet-cured gravlax. // Hankering for some majorly tasty Chinese-American food classics a la Genera Tso's chicken, chow mein and crispy egg rolls?
+Culture vultures have long flocked to Absinthe (398 Hayes St.) for their delicious brasserie-inspired fare, while just across the road Chez Maman (401 Gough St.) is known for its delicious burgers and pots of savory mussels. // If seafood's your thing, make a reservation at Hayes Valley institution Hayes Street Grill (320 Hayes St.), which has been serving fresh, sustainably harvested fish and shellfish since 1979.
+Note: the temporarily closed restaurant is planning to reopen just in time for fall arts season. // Indulge all your pasta cravings at A Mano (450 Hayes St.). // Grab a rosemary ham or asparagus-topped slice (or whole pie) at newcomer Gioia Pizzeria (579 Hayes St.). // Pläj Restaurant (333 Fulton St.) is where you can satisfy your Scandinavian food yearning—tuck into some of their smoked fish croquettes or house-made beet-cured gravlax. // Hankering for some majorly tasty Chinese-American food classics a la Genera Tso's chicken, chow mein and crispy egg rolls?
 Pandemic-born Lazy Susan, led by former Mister Jiu's sous chef Eric Ehler and founder Hanson Li, got you.
-(208 Fell St.) // Impress a date by partaking in Kim Alter's lovely Californian-inspired cuisine at Nightbird (330 Gough St., reopening soon for indoor dining; currently offering takeout) or sip on delightful cocktails at their tiny but super chic adjoining bar Linden Room (330 Gough St., temporarily closed) before heading for a delectable dinner at the chic brasserie Monsieur Benjamin (451 Gough St.), from Benu chef Cory Lee. // For a different kind of fowl, hit up The Bird for the delish, free-range fried and gluten-free chicken sando made on a fresh bun from a local East Bay baker—takeout only (406 Hayes St.). // Find more modern French-inspired fare at Dominique Crenn's bistro-style restaurant Petit Crenn (609 Hayes St.). // For those seeking chill vibes, the no dress-code Rich Table (199 Gough St.) showcases an inventive menu that tastes as delicious as it sounds; plus, the team's RT Rotisserie (101 Oak St.) slangs succulent chicken and sides on the cheap. // Speaking of rotisserie, Souvla (517 Hayes St.) started this red hot trend.
+(208 Fell St.) // Impress a date by partaking in Kim Alter's lovely Californian-inspired cuisine at Nightbird (330 Gough St., reopening soon for indoor dining; currently offering takeout) or sip on delightful cocktails at their tiny but super chic adjoining bar Linden Room (330 Gough St., temporarily closed) before heading for a delectable dinner at the chic brasserie Monsieur Benjamin (451 Gough St.), from Benu chef Cory Lee. // For a different kind of fowl, hit up The Bird for the delish, free-range fried and gluten-free chicken sando made on a fresh bun from a local East Bay baker—takeout only (406 Hayes St.). // Find more modern French-inspired fare at Dominique Crenn's bistro-style restaurant Petit Crenn (609 Hayes St; temporarily closed while the space is being used by Rethink and Glide to feed those in need.). // For those seeking chill vibes, the no dress-code Rich Table (199 Gough St.) showcases an inventive menu that tastes as delicious as it sounds; plus, the team's RT Rotisserie (101 Oak St.) slangs succulent chicken and sides on the cheap. // Speaking of rotisserie, Souvla (517 Hayes St.) started this red hot trend.
 Have lunch or a casual dinner at the original location—don't skip the fro-yo. // On a foggy day, dive into a piping hot bowl of veggie miso or chicken paitan ramen at Nojo Ramen Tavern (231 Franklin St.) // All said, Cala (149 Fell St.) may be the hippest game in the 'hood.
 Make a reservation or try your luck for a seat at the communal table and go all in with mezcal cocktails and grilled whole fish tacos.
 (Note: Cala is temporarily closed while it's being used by Farming Hope and the new Refettorio SF to help feed the local community.) // For more tacos—plus plenty of chips, guac, and margaritas—be sure to bring a group for a lively dinner at Papito (425 Hayes St.). // Of course, you can never go wrong with oysters and an afternoon burger on focaccia at the iconic Zuni Cafe (1658 Market St.).